Advertiser Disclosure: We may earn a commission when you click carrier links. This never influences our rankings. Read our affiliate disclaimer

 This is where people get confused.
 There are two models:

-Individual data per line: Each line gets its own allotment — one person burning through data doesn't affect anyone else.
-This is the most common model on modern unlimited plans across most carriers.
+Each line gets its own allotment — one person burning through data doesn't affect anyone else.
+This is the standard model on modern unlimited plans across most carriers.

-Shared data pool: All lines pull from one data bucket.
-Helpful when usage is uneven (one person uses 1 GB, another uses 8 GB), but risky if someone consistently overuses.
-Some lower-tier plans from major carriers have historically used this model, though most current unlimited family plans use individual per-line data rather than a single pooled bucket.
+All lines pull from one data bucket.
+Helpful when usage is uneven, but risky if someone consistently overuses.
+Most current unlimited family plans use individual per-line data rather than a pooled bucket.

 Know before you add lines